macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 49: February 8, 2019

+**Today's Progress**: #R4D49 Installed and configured webpack.
+More JS practise today:: "Pete, the baker", "Not 3 in a row" & "Pete, the baker (part 2)" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 1,188 @ Codewars - 10 hours of study.
+I have to learn git and finish my udemy course.

+## Day 48: February 7, 2019

+**Today's Progress**: #R4D48 Installing node.js and learning about npm.
+Solved the kata: "Bit Counting", "Closest elevator" & "Alphabetize a list by the nth character" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 1,188 @ Codewars - 10 hours of study.
+I have to learn git and finish my udemy course.

 ## Day 47: February 6, 2019

 **Today's Progress**: #R4D47 Today: API calls with Fetch and Async/Await.
 More JS practise today: "Testing, Testing!
 Return and concatenate a string.", "The most asked question on CodeWars" & "Convert natural number to its binary representation" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.